MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 requires extending the basics OpScripts we used but this will be too long for this blog-post.
 Instead, I'm just going to give the code logic you could be using if you want to go down that road.
-Else you will find a fully working solution in the `Katana Uber Instancing`_ section.
+Else you will find a fully working solution in the `Katana Uber Instancing`_ section 😉.

 Full Instancing : Hierarchical
 ==============================